rjzflynnbx/tampermonkey-one-stop-shop/README.md

 This kind of custom demo allows you to:
  1. Show data capture in Sitecore CDP/P on any website
- 2. Publish Web Experiences on any website
+ 2. Publish Sitecore Personalize Experiences on any website
- 3. Publish and trigger Full Stack Experiences on any website

 ## Installing Tampermonkey